Eccentricities of a Blonde-Haired Girl: Production

 Director Manoel de Oliveira completed the film when he was 100 years old, making him the oldest man to direct a feature film.

 Release

 The film premiered at the Berlin International Film Festival, held at the Cinema Paris, on February 10, 2009.
 It was later shown at the New York Film Festival in the same year.

 It was released on DVD by The Cinema Guild with the option to watch the Portuguese film with English subtitles.
-Inside the case is a paper insert with liner notes from James Quandt, who programs the TIFF Cinemateque.
+Inside the case is a paper insert with liner notes from James Quandt, who programs the TIFF Cinematheque.
 The special features are a trailer of the film, a trailer for the then upcoming film The Strange Case of Angelica, a 2009 press conference that took place at the 2009 Berlin Film Festival, and a short film directed by Oliveira titled The Panels of São Vincente de Fora – A Poetic Vision.

 Reception

 Eccentricities of a Blonde-Haired Girl has received generally favorable reviews from critics.
 Rotten Tomatoes gave the film a rating of 77%, based on 22 reviews.
 Jamie S. Rich of DVD Talk wrote, "While I may soon forget the particulars of the script, I'll probably be thinking about how good Eccentricities of a Blonde-Haired Girl looked for quite a while."

 Dennis Schwartz said in his review, "A mesmerizing, charming and disturbing morality tale of doomed love."
 Anthony Quinn, writing for The Independent wrote, "The story's period origins intrude here – how many young Portuguese professionals today would ask their uncle/employer for permission to marry? – but de Oliveira's dreamlike mood neutralises such implausibility."